heremaps/naksha/docs/PSQL.md

   - create deleted version of feature
   - (3) upsert feature in del-table (only if del-table enabled)
   - (5) insert deleted into history
+- If the feature action is purge do:
+  - do steps for action DELETE
+  - (7) remove feature from del-table
 - Execute all batches in order (1-6)

 ### Global dictionary training (draft)